KENJI FUJIMURA - COMPOSER

 Three Postcards for violin and viola was written for, and won, the 2005 William Lincer Foundation International Chamber Music Composition Competition.
 In three movements, each movement can also be performed separately.No.1 - ...leaving Platform Two...No.2 - The Old Abbey No.3 - In the Air...crossing the seas...

-Echoes of the Silver Screen for piano trio (Piano Trio No.1)
+Echoes of the Silver Screen for piano trio (Piano Trio No.1) (new imprint in preparation)

 Written for Trio Anima Mundi, it was first performed by this ensemble in 2015 as part of their 2015 'Something Old, Something New' subscription series.
 Taking this theme as a starting point, it borrows thematic material from the Au Revoir for violin and piano then adopts a variation form as a framework for developing various emotive portrayals akin to a cinema soundtrack.